 My name is Dr Julian-Pascal Saadi.
-I am a Psychologist and Psychodynamic Psychotherapist based in Sydney.
-I run a therapy clinic committed to helping people understand their minds, particularly those parts of the mind that are hidden from awareness.
+I am an individual and couple therapist based in Sydney, but offering therapy to clients in both Australia and the UK.
+I run a private therapy clinic committed to helping people understand their difficulties so that they can navigate their situations with greater ease.

 For more information about the story behind my practice, please click here.